 - Diminished Scale: Using Whole-Half and Half-Whole Scales What chords do the diminished scales work over?
 This is a big “blur” for a lot of beginners and intermediates.
 Here’s a deep, yet concise introduction to this exotic sounding scale…

 - William Leavitt Modern Method for Guitar / Reading / Positions Is the “Modern Method” outdated (and not-so-modern after all?)
 Could you benefit from a book written more than 50 years ago?
 My answer is YES!
+It’s a complete jazz guitar method.
 Here’s why …

-- Guide-Tones in Foward Motion How to “land” with the guide-tones on beats 1 and 3 (the strong beats) when improvising?
+- Guide-Tones in Forward Motion How to “land” with the guide-tones on beats 1 and 3 (the strong beats) when improvising?
 Using Hal Galper’s approach is a good answer.
-This short article contains four PDF exercises along with my practice suggestions.
+This short article and jazz guitar lesson contains four PDF exercises along with my practice suggestions.

 - Garzone Triads: The Triadic Chromatic Approach Legendary saxophonist George Garzone put out a fantastic 2-DVD set instructional video recently.
 Here’s my “take” on the material after practicing it for a few months.
 If you’re wondering how to create”outside” lines that make sense, you have to check this out!

 - Practicing for Glitch-Free Performance Ever learned something “inside and out” and still make mistakes?
 Do the same glitches keep happening *in the same place* within the solo or tune?
 Perfectly normal!
 Read this article …